Shea Stadium (New York)

 The Mets didn’t make it back to the playoffs in 1987.
 On September 11, a ninth-inning homer by Terry Pendleton of St. Louis silenced nearly 52,000 ebullient fans at Shea, and the eventual loss blunted New York’s pennant-race momentum.
 A similar deflating homer came a little over a year later.
 This time it was Mike Scioscia of the Dodgers who struck a stunning blow to tie Game Four of the NLCS.
 The Dodgers eventually took the series in seven games, and eleven years passed before the Mets returned to the postseason.

-Six players hit regular-season homers at Shea for both the Mets and Yankees: Bill Sudakis, Elliott Maddox, Darryl Strawberry, Robin Ventura, Shane Spencer, and Tony Clark.
-Interleague play enabled the latter three to do it, but Strawberry’s achievement came amid unusual circumstances.
+Seven players hit regular-season homers at Shea for both the Mets and Yankees: Bill Sudakis, Elliott Maddox, Darryl Strawberry, Robin Ventura, Shane Spencer, Tony Clark, and Ricky Ledée.
+Interleague play enabled the latter four to do it, but Strawberry’s achievement came amid unusual circumstances.
 On April 15, 1998, the Yankees had to play a “home” game at Shea because a 500-pound concrete and steel beam had collapsed at Yankee Stadium.
-When Strawberry took one deep in the fifth inning, stadium operators partially raised the Home Run Apple before lowering it again.li That night, the Mets played their regularly scheduled game, capping an unusual four-team, two-league doubleheader.
+When Strawberry took one deep in the fifth inning, stadium operators partially raised the Home Run Apple before lowering it again.51 That night, the Mets played their regularly scheduled game, capping an unusual four-team, two-league doubleheader.

 The Mets’ playoff run in 1999 featured two more of Shea’s most dramatic moments.
 The first was Todd Pratt’s homer to end the NL Division Series against the Arizona Diamondbacks.
 Eight days later, on October 17, came Robin Ventura’s “Grand Single” in the 15th inning of Game Six against the Atlanta Braves.
 The Mets failed to win the pennant that year, but Shea hosted its last World Series – a “Subway Series” against the New York Yankees – in 2000.